SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/mabridge/README.md

   - Tested on 25.1.8937393
 - direnv

-## iOS
+## iOS/macOS
-On iOS, you can use `build-ios.sh` script to build the xcframework.
+On iOS and macOS, you can use `build-apple.sh` script to build the xcframework.

 ## Android
 ### NDK Setup
-Add an `.envrc` file in the `bridge` directory and write this line.
+Add an `.envrc` file in the `mabridge` directory and write this line.
 ```
 export ANDROID_NDK=/Users/gimo/Library/Android/sdk/ndk/25.1.8937393
 ```